 The holiday season is the season of packages — especially now with the dominance of online shopping.
 Major carriers like UPS and the U.S. Postal Service increase their workforces to meet the holiday demand.

-Stores from Neiman Marcus and Barneys to Bealls and Big Lots all hire associates on a temporary basis to perform an all-important task: gift wrapping.
+Stores like Neiman Marcus, Barneys and Big Lots all hire associates on a temporary basis to perform an all-important task: gift wrapping.
 Most of the ads run by those stores require applicants to have high school diplomas and the ability to stand for long periods of time.
 In reality, there’s one qualification that counts: If you’re one of those neat, creative people who likes wrapping presents, this is the job for you.

-Event planning companies, hotels, restaurants, grocery stores and even private homes hire seasonal help to do for money what most people do at home for free because it’s fun: decorate for the holidays.
-The AARP says you can expect to make at least $8 and up hourly to more than double that.
-Listings on job board Indeed confirm those estimates.
-A holiday light installer position pays $13 to $18 per hour.
-A position for temporary holiday decor installer pays $11.50 to $12.50 per hour.
+Event planning companies, hotels, restaurants, grocery stores and even private homes hire seasonal help to do for money what most people do at home for free because it’s fun: decorate for the holidays!

 If you’re outgoing, like to smile and enjoy making people happy by giving them free stuff, you can get paid to do just that.
 Product demonstrators sometimes demonstrate products, but more often, they hand out samples to shoppers and passersby.

 During the holidays, when the demand for good workers takes off, you might find yourself offering anything from eggnog and cider to gingerbread and mulled wine.
-The AARP estimates pay to be between $9.11 and $21.70.
-Costco, for example, is hiring demonstrators for $12.65 an hour.
+Costco, for example, is hiring demonstrators for about $15 an hour depending on the location.

 While bringing the legend of Santa Claus to life might not be the easiest holiday gig, it’s certainly one of the most fulfilling.
 That is, provided you love kids, love being photographed and love entertaining the Christmas wishes of the masses.
 It’s a hard job, according to career site Monster.